Daratrixx/RoN-Ai-Core/README.md

   - [x] Enforce required priorities that will prevent the list from progressing until fulfilled
   - [ ] Automatically fulfil techtree requirements ('autobuild')
 - 70% Assigning workers to resources
-  - [X] Define resource gathering priorities
+  - [x] Define resource gathering priorities
-  - [X] Automatically adjust worker assignment to fulfil priorities
+  - [x] Automatically adjust worker assignment to fulfil priorities
-    - [X] Bug: reassigned workers sometimes do not switch tasks
+    - [x] Bug: reassigned workers sometimes do not switch tasks
-    - [X] Bug: sometimes multiple workers are assigned to the same farm when there are farms with no workers assigned
+    - [x] Bug: sometimes multiple workers are assigned to the same farm when there are farms with no workers assigned
-    - [X] Bug: sometimes the AI looses track of worker assignments
+    - [x] Bug: sometimes the AI looses track of worker assignments
+    - [ ] Bug: workers are reassigned on world load, they should keep working in their tasks instead
 - 100% Hero management
-  - [X] Train Heroes
+  - [x] Train Heroes
-  - [X] Resurrect dead Heroes
+  - [x] Resurrect dead Heroes
-  - [X] Learn Hero Skills
+  - [x] Learn Hero Skills
 - 20% Army management
-  - [X] Army gather point
+  - [x] Army gather point
-    - [X] Bug: Army gather point is sometimes on the wrong side of the base
+    - [x] Bug: Army gather point is sometimes on the wrong side of the base
-  - [X] Attack
+  - [x] Attack
-    - [X] Select an attack target and send a group to attack
+    - [x] Select an attack target and send a group to attack
     - [ ] Attack group staging point
-  - [X] Defense
+  - [x] Defense
-    - [X] Seek and destroy enemy units near bases using entire idle army
+    - [x] Seek and destroy enemy units near bases using entire idle army
     - [ ] Defense group staging point
-    - [X] Use at little units as possible to defend
+    - [x] Use at little units as possible to defend
   - [ ] Creeping
     - [ ] Hunt neutral Creeps to level up the Heroes
   - [ ] Harass